mailtodare/NodesStats/README.md

 ## About The Project

-NodeStats is an API to handle node statistics.
+NodeStats is an API to handle nodes statistics.
+Several node points connected to the API relay their system info to it for necessary centralized management purposes.

 ## Thought Process

-The nodes can be of different types e.g. IoT node.
-In this test, with no specific type of nodes specified, nodes points web points therefore web forms will be used to mock nodes operations.
+The nodes can be of different types e.g. IoT nodes.
+In this test, with no specific type of nodes specified, web points were considered.
+Therefore, web forms will be used to mock nodes operations.
+Laravel will be used to develop the solution.

 Every node first needs to be registered before its entries can be processed, and for necessary authentication and authorisation.
 Node entities will be modelled to “Node” with corresponding “nodes” table with fields.
 If every node has its admin, which must first be authenticated before granting access to create node account.

 There should be a Super Admin who will have access to all nodes or group of nodes.
 This admin will be able to view all logged nodes stats and filter for specific node(s).
 Should be able to delete node(s) account(s) which will delete all the nodes references in the database.
 Set purge time, hourly scheduling of nodes entry starts with purge.

   <p align="right">(<a href="#top">back to top</a>)</p>

 ### Summary of Models